Sombode/Obsidian-Vault/School/US History/The Founding Brothers/The Silence.md

 - One Virginian delegate pushed that the slaves need to maintain hope for their eventual emancipation, otherwise revolts would occur
 - While immediate action on slavery was not allowed, some believed it would be beneficial to discuss the future of slavery
 - Ultimately, the petitions were passed on to a committee, and later disappeared from mainstream discussion
+- The inability to take any decisive action regarding slavery would be the central problem following the American Revolution and preceding the Civil War
+- Many saw the abolition of slavery as inevitable given the egalitarian principles of the American Revolution, though little real action was seen to achieve it
+- Small victories were seen in northern states as Vermont, New Hampshire, Pennsylvania, Rhode Island, and Connecticut implemented some antislavery provisions, whether outright banning it or gradually reducing it
+- Progress was seen in Virginia as the legislature in 1782 allowed slaveowners to free their slaves, being seen as the start of an abolition movement across the South
+- However, this progress on the front of abolition ultimately proved unfruitful, with slavery still too ingrained in the fabric of Southern society to be easily removed
+- While the exigence of the American Revolution was direct and immediate in its goals, the push for abolition was less supported as it proved less of an immediate threat
+- Many slaveowners argued that their right to own and dispose of their own property protected their rights to slaves
+- The polarization between the North and South over slavery proved to be one of the most fundamental divisions plaguing the Constitutional Convention
 -